aeonSolutions/PCB-Prototyping-Catalogue/README.md

  </a> <br>
  <sup>View this repository in a conventional landing page</sup>
   &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;
- <sup> View all open hardware solutions ready to buy, install and use</sup>
+ <sup> View all open hardware solutions ready to buy, install, and use</sup>
 </p>

 Make sure you also view my **Open Source Software Catalogue** [here](https://github.com/aeonSolutions/aeonlabs-open-software-catalogue).

 <br>

-### Current projects i've been working on the past 4 weeks...
+### Current projects I've been working on the past 4 weeks...
 - 6 new Open Hardware electronics for the automotive sector:
   - The OPEN ECU is now for PCB fabrication
-  - Designing the Front Door Electronics and also the Intruments Cluster
+  - Designing the Front Door Electronics and also the Instrument Cluster
-- 24-bit Smart data Acquisiton SDAD for Hydrostatic Weight Measurments up to 20Kg
+- 24-bit Smart data Acquisition SDAD for Hydrostatic Weight Measurements up to 20Kg
 - PCB design and prototyping using [Nvidia's Jetson Nano](https://s.click.aliexpress.com/e/_DnoQOSD) for "Artificial Intelligence" IoE solutions.
 (Robotics, autonomous vehicles, live data acquisition).
 See here [the Jetson Nano Project](https://github.com/aeonSolutions/AeonLabs-Jetson-Nano).

 <br>